smohies/EBProject/README.md

 ## Property Page

-When a user clicks on a property in the list, they will be lead into that property detailed information page using the properties/{property_id} endpoint.
+When a user clicks on a property in the list, they will be taken into that property detailed information page using the properties/{property_id} endpoint.

 The page displays the following information: